lavafroth/lavafroth.github.io/content/post/becoming-all-the-instruments.md

 ---
 title: "Becoming All the Instruments"
 date: 2026-06-08T19:52:23+05:30
+tags:
+  - Python
+  - Music
+  - Instruments
 draft: false
 ---

 In this post, I talk about a tool I've been making using very rudimentary math to convert humming or human whistles into musical notes, specifically MIDI notes.

 First, I tried using Fourier transform over chunks of the audio, which is known as the STFT.
 I wanted to get straight or close to straight lines for each humming pattern or whistle.
-Since the note boundaries were not very clear, I needed a way to figure out the note boundary without using any neural networks or fancy math.
-Instead, I wanted to use something simple, something the human who is whistling or humming can supply.
+Since the note boundaries were not very clear the first step was to find those, preferably without using any neural networks or fancy math.
+I wanted to something simple that the human can supply.

+## Finding Note Boundaries

-Human humming, music in general, is very rhythmic.
+Human humming and music in general is very rhythmic.
 Whenever you are going from one note to another, you can tap or snap your fingers.
 This is something I do when I record videos for YouTube.
 If there is an outtake, I will snap my fingers, and in the spectrogram, it shows a large spike,